depado/go-b0tsec/README.md

  - `channel` : The channel the bot should join when connected to the server.
  - `tls` : Whether or not to use TLS when connecting to the server.
  - `insecure_tls` : Ignore TLS errors (self signed certificate for example)
+ - `command_character` : Character that will be used to call the bot's plugins.
+ - `user_command_character` : Character that will be used to call the user defined commands.
  - `youtube_key` : Your own google API key to fetch the Youtube API.
+ - `yandex_trnsl_key` : Your own Yandex Translation API key to translate.
  - `plugins` : Names of the plugins you want to activate.
  - `middlewares` : Names of the middlewares you want to activate.

-**Note : If you don't want to use Youtube capabilities or don't want to create an API key, then make sure to disable the `youtube` middleware**
+**Note : If you don't want to use Youtube capabilities or don't want to create an API key, then make sure to disable the `youtube` middleware and plugin.
+Same applies for the Yandex Translation service, disable the `translate` plugin.**

 **Update : The external resource collection has now moved to a different repository.
 See [Depado/periodic-file-fetcher](https://github.com/Depado/periodic-file-fetcher) to use this within your bot.**

 ## Plugins

 A plugin is a command, which can be called using the "!command" syntax.
 It's the most usual thing you'll ever see with IRC bots.
-To create your own plugin, take a look at the [plugins/example/plugin.go](https://github.com/Depado/go-b0tsec/tree/master/plugins/example/plugin.go) file which is fairly well documented.

 To create more complex commands (with state stored in the `Plugin` structure for example) you can take a look at the already written plugins such as `ud` (the Urban Dictionnary plugin).